-Wisdom Teeth Removal Frisco, TX
+Impacted Wisdom Teeth

 Are your wisdom teeth just starting to come in?
 Have they begun pressing against neighboring teeth causing you pain and discomfort?
 Here at North Texas Dental Surgery we have helped many people regain comfort again after removing wisdom teeth that were impacted or causing problems.
-He has many years of experience helping patients with both simple wisdom tooth removal and more complex cases.
+Our surgeon has many years of experience helping patients with both simple wisdom teeth extractions and more complex cases.

 What are Wisdom Teeth?

 Wisdom teeth are the third set of molars that grow in between the ages of 17 and 24.
 They are called wisdom teeth because they don’t grow or develop until we are older.
 Wisdom tooth removal may be a necessary operation for those who do not have enough room in their mouths for a third set of molars to come through properly.
 Dentists often recommend having wisdom teeth removed before they create serious problems such as infection or impaction which will require a more complicated procedure.
 That is why it is important to have this operation performed as soon as possible.

 What is the Cost of Wisdom Teeth Removal Surgery?

 Price for having wisdom teeth removed can vary depending upon if you have insurance or not and how complicated a case you have.
 For removals that are considered medically necessary, dental insurance may cover up to half of the procedure cost.
 Many dental plans have an annual coverage cap of $1,000 to $1,500.
 If you do not have insurance, you can expect to pay up to $3,000 with an oral surgeon in the United States for extraction of all four wisdom teeth with IV Sedation.

 Impacted Wisdom Tooth Removal

 When wisdom teeth come in sideways, there is a great chance that your teeth will become impacted.
 When this happens, it can cause large amounts of pain and discomfort.
 The pain can also cause inflammation of the gums and in the sinuses, which can lead to headaches.
 Impacted teeth are also difficult to clean.
-Not being able to properly brush and floss means that food may get trapped between the teeth and start rapid tooth decay.
+Not being able to properly brush and floss means that food may get trapped between the teeth and start rapid dental cavities.
 If there is enough decay, this could lead to a serious infection which could prolong having your wisdom teeth removed and have additional costs.

 The best time to have your wisdom teeth removed is before the roots have fully formed.
 Teeth grow from the top down, and the longer you have your wisdom teeth, the longer the roots are going to grow.
 When the roots are short, it allows for an easier extraction of the tooth.
 If the roots go all the way down into the jawbone, it will take a more involved procedure to remove them.